danhey/ellipse/README.md

 Fast analytic solver for the intersection of two ellipses of arbitrary rotation in Python

+TODO:
+- Currently this _only_ works if the ellipses are intersecting.
+I need to write checks.
+- If the ellipses have the same rotation then the output is not proper.

 ## Usage

 Basic syntax of creating an ellipse: